 - Develop a mechanism for initial merchant background verification and underwriting (KYC logic etc).

 - Establish a payment gateway partnership.
-Here you have several approaches to choose from.
-They include the development of a gateway product from scratch, licensing a readymade solution as an open-source-code product that you can customize in-house, resorting to some white label gateway option, or partnering with a third-party gateway provider.
+In this context you have several approaches to choose from.
+First, you can develop a gateway product from scratch.
+Second, you can license a readymade solution as an open-source-code product that you can customize in-house.
+Third, you can resort to some white label gateway option.
+And, finally, you can partner with a third-party gateway provider.

 - Go through Level 1 PCI certification.

 - Organize sub-merchant funding.
 This is one of the most important aspects, giving PayFacs an advantage over ISO.
-They take an active part in sub-merchant funding, even though they fund merchants on behalf of (and/or via) some acquirer/processor.
+Indeed, they take an active part in sub-merchant funding, even though they fund merchants on behalf of (and/or via) some acquirer/processor.

 - Implement mechanisms to protect you against the merchant and consumer fraud.